Intact dilation and extraction: State law

-Many states have bans on late-term abortions which apply to intact D&E if it is performed after viability.
+Many states have bans on late-term abortions which apply to intact D&E if it is performed after fetal viability.

 Many states have also passed bans specifically on intact D&E. The first was Ohio, which in 1995 enacted a law that referred to the procedure as dilation and extraction.
 In 1997, the United States Court of Appeals for the Sixth Circuit found the law unconstitutional on the grounds that it placed a substantial and unconstitutional obstacle in the path of women seeking pre-viability abortions in the second trimester.

 Between 1995 and 2000, 28 more states passed Partial-Birth Abortion bans, all similar to the proposed federal bans and all lacking an exemption for the health of the woman.
 Many of these state laws faced legal challenges, with Nebraska's the first to reach decision in Stenberg v.
 Carhart.
 The Federal District Court held Nebraska's statute unconstitutional on two counts.
 One being the bill's language was too broad, potentially rendering a range of abortion procedures illegal, and thus, creating an undue burden on a woman's ability to choose.
 The other count was the bill failed to provide a necessary exception for the health of the woman.
 The decision was appealed to and affirmed by both the Eighth Circuit and the Supreme Court in June 2000, thus resolving the legal challenges to similar state bans nationwide.

 Since the Stenberg v.
 Carhart decision, Virginia, Michigan, and Utah have adopted legislation very similar to the Nebraska law overturned as unconstitutional.
 The Michigan law was similarly struck down for broadness and failure to provide a health exemption.
 Utah's law remains on the books, pending trial, but is unenforceable under a court-ordered preliminary injunction.
 Virginia's Law was initially ruled invalid, but was reversed and remanded to the District Court in the wake of the Gonzales v.
 Carhart decision, where it was upheld as constitutional.
 This is despite the fact the Virginia law criminalizes abortions for accidental or intentional intact D&E.

-In 2000 Ohio introduced another "partial-birth abortion" ban.
+In 2000, Ohio introduced another "partial-birth abortion" ban.
 The law differed from previous attempts at the ban in that it specifically excluded D&E procedures, while also providing a narrow health exception.
 This law was upheld on appeal to the Sixth Circuit in 2003 on the grounds that "it permitted the partial birth procedure when necessary to prevent significant health risks."

-In 2003 the Michigan Senate introduced Senate Bill No. 395, which would have changed the definition of birth and therefore effectively ban intact D&E. The definition of birth as defined in the bill was that once any part of the body had passed beyond the introitus, it is considered a birth.
+In 2003, the Michigan Senate introduced Senate Bill No. 395, which would have changed the definition of birth and therefore effectively ban intact D&E. The definition of birth as defined in the bill was that once any part of the body had passed beyond the introitus, it is considered a birth.
 The bill included an exemption for the mother's health.
 The bill was passed by both the Senate and House of Representatives but was vetoed by governor Jennifer Granholm.